Hong Kong Adventure Corps: Fleet

+With the grant from the Sir David Trench Fund for Recreation managed by the Culture, Sports and Tourism Bureau, the Corps has replaced two ramshackled rubber boats into a new rigid inflatable boat used for water activities.

 Awards

 The Hong Kong Adventure Corps issues its own awards to its members that are not a part of the government issued orders, decorations, and medals of Hong Kong.
-The medals and clasps are modelled after those awarded by the British Army, and a lanyard with the Corps' colours are awarded to members receiving the following commandant commendations:
+The medals and clasps are modelled after those awarded by the British Army, and a lanyard with the Corps' colours are awarded to members receiving the commandant commendations: